elatov/elatov.github.io/_posts/2013-02-20-monitor-different-systems-with-collectd.md

 permalink: /2013/02/monitor-different-systems-with-collectd/
 dsq_thread_id:
   - 1405507582
-categories:
+categories: ['home_lab', 'networking', 'storage']
-  - Home Lab
-  - Networking
-  - Storage
-tags:
+tags: ['linux','freebsd','collectd', 'monitoring']
-  - Collectd
-  - Monitoring
 ---

 In my home environment I only have 3 machines.
 I wanted to monitor them just for my own sake.
 At my previous job we used **Nagios** for such a task, but we also had thousands of machines and services to monitor.
 At home that is not the case.
 I just wanted a simple setup to show me CPU, memory, and network usage and that is about it.

 ### *nix Systems